RaisulislamRimon/milestone6-module34-phone-hunter-api/README.md

 - 34-4 Show and hide loading spinner while loading API data
 - 34-5 Implement Show All button to display all data
-- 34-6 Dynamic API Data Load and search on keyboard enter button -
+- 34-6 Dynamic API Data Load and search on keyboard enter button
+- 34-7 Show Phone Details data on a Modal
+-